chainer/chainermn/docs/source/tutorial/step2_datasets_evaluators.rst

 Scattering Datasets
 ~~~~~~~~~~~~~~~~~~~

-If you want to keep the definition of 'one epoch' correctly,
+If you want to keep the definition of 'one epoch' correct,
 we need to scatter the dataset to all workers.

 For this purpose, ChainerMN provides a method ``scatter_dataset``.